Revealing the role of E3 ubiquitin ligases in DNA damage repair

 Seeing HAP1 cells used in this context is a small indicator of the diverse applications that a well-defined tool can be applied to.
 However, a far greater value is in studying molecular processes and cellular phenotypes in virtually any context with clean and clear absence of a gene of interest, whether in the nucleus with homologous recombination, or in reverse genetic screens as we will see in a later article.

-For more details about HAP1 cell lines:
+Details about Horizon's HAP1 cell lines: